Transmasculine Guide: Risks

 Most of the serious side effects are extremely low in absolute risk.

-As a transmasculine person, it’s important to not take too much testosterone (please stay within recommended dosage guidelines) to prevent estradiol levels from getting too high (which can cause unwanted feminizing effects).
+As a transmasculine person, it’s important to not take too much testosterone (please stay within recommended dosage guidelines) to prevent estradiol levels from getting too high (which can cause unwanted feminizing effects such as breast development, especially if you haven’t gone through a complete natal estrogen puberty).

 As long as you take reasonable dosages of testosterone and do not go over the recommended dosages, you are unlikely to deal with excessive aromatization.